The Diamond Model Theory: Shaping The Future Of National Competitiveness

 • Factor Conditions: The U.S. has a strong educational system for technology, particularly in universities such as Stanford and UC Berkeley, which provide talented human resources and cutting-edge research.

-• Related and Supporting Industries: Silicon Valley benefits from an ecosystem of tech firms, venture capital, and supportive legal and business services specialized in technology.
+• Related and Supporting Industries: Silicon Valley benefits from an ecosystem of tech firms, venture capital, and supportive legal and business services specialised in technology.

 • Firm Strategy, Structure, and Rivalry: Intense competition among tech giants like Google, Apple, and Facebook drives rapid innovation and growth.

-These examples demonstrate how the Diamond Model helps explain the competitive success of industries across different countries, reflecting the unique combinations of factor conditions, demand conditions, related industries, and firm strategies within each national context.
+These examples demonstrate how the Diamond Model helps explain the competitive success of industries across different countries.
+They reflect the unique combinations of factors, demand conditions, related industries, and firm strategies within each national context.

 How Has the Diamond Model Theory Evolved Over Time?